 - Social isolation and depression

-One research study looked at 160,000 persons over age 71 and asked them about their health habits.
+One research study looked at 160,000 persons age 71 and older and asked them about their health habits.
 The results showed that even quitting smoking at age 60 can increase your chances for survival and add years to your life.
 The reason is that the effects of smoking are cumulative.

-As soon as you quit smoking you stop doing damage to your lungs and blood vessels.
+As soon as you quit smoking, you stop doing damage to your lungs and blood vessels.
 Plus, your body’s defense mechanisms do their best to repair as much of the damage done as possible.
-If you keep smoking though, your body has to fight off the current attack and has less chance of recovery.
+If you keep smoking, however, your body has to fight off the current attack and has less chance of recovery.
 The same logic goes with other unhealthy habits such as excessive alcohol use.
-In other words, it’s never too late to quit.
+It’s never too late to quit.

 Older Adults Don’t Need Exercise

 This is the flip side of the “it’s too late to quit smoking” myth.
 Exercise at any stage of life can be beneficial.
-First of all, staying active may decrease your chances for heart attack and stroke.
-Even more, regular exercise gives you immediate benefits such as:
+First of all, staying active may decrease your chances of heart attack and stroke.
+Even more, regular exercise gives you immediate benefits, such as:

 - More energy and endurance